microcks/microcks.io/content/documentation/guides/installation/kubernetes-operator.md

 There are three important things to notice here:

 * The target Microcks instance to those API & Services is provided by the `microcks.io/instance` annotation,
 * The connection to this target instance is realized using a specific [Service Account](/documentation/explanations/service-account/) named `microcks-operator-serviceaccount` and created by the Operator during the installation of Keycloak.
-The operator also supports using an external Keycloak instance - we recommend to read [this advanced documentation](https://github.com/microcks/microcks-operator/blob/main/documentation/microcks-dependent-cr.md) for the setup,
+The operator also supports using an external Keycloak instance - we recommend reading [this advanced documentation](https://github.com/microcks/microcks-operator/blob/main/documentation/microcks-dependent-cr.md) for the setup,
-* This resource allows you to specify primary and secondary artifacts using the `mainArtifact` property in the respect of [Multi-artifacts support](/documentation/explanations/multi-artifacts/)
+* This resource allows you to specify primary and secondary artifacts using the `mainArtifact` property with respect to [Multi-artifacts support](/documentation/explanations/multi-artifacts/)

 ### SecretSource resource